maria-neto/devops-23-24-JPE-1231842/CA5/README.md

 The pipeline is divided into several stages, but first, it was required to set the environment variables for the Docker credentials ID, the Docker image and the Docker tag.
 The developed stages are the following:
 - Checkout: This stage is responsible for checking out the project from the GitHub repository.
-- Set Permissions: This stage is responsible for setting executable permissions on the Gradle wrapper, using the Gradle command *./gradlew*.
+- Set Permissions: In this stage, executable permissions are set on the Gradle wrapper, using the Gradle command ```./gradlew```.
-- Assemble: This stage is responsible for assembling the project, using the Gradle command *./gradlew assemble*.
+- Assemble: In this stage, the project is assembled using the Gradle command ```./gradlew assemble```.
-- Test: This stage is responsible for testing the project, using the Gradle command *./gradlew test*.
+- Test: This stage is responsible for testing the project, using the Gradle command ```./gradlew test```.
-- Archive: This stage is responsible for creating an archive artifact of the project that will be archived in the Jenkins workspace.
+- Archive: In this stage, an archive artifact of the project is created and archived in the Jenkins workspace.
 - JavaDoc: This stage is responsible for generating the JavaDoc of the project.
-- Create Dockerfile: This stage is responsible for creating a Dockerfile that will be used to generate the Docker image of the project.
+- Create Dockerfile: At this stage a Dockerfile is created, which will be used to generate the Docker image of the project.
 - Publish Image: This stage is responsible for pushing the generated image to the Docker Hub.

 The pipeline script is the following: